Gas Industry

 Gas is a non-renewable natural resource, which has considerable economic and environmental benefits.
 Gas is used in industry, as a fuel for vehicles and in homes and businesses for heating and cooking.

-Most of the community in Australia and New Zealand have access to reticulated natural gas or to LP Gas.
+Most of the communities in Australia and New Zealand have access to reticulated natural gas or to LP Gas.

 Natural Gas

-Natural gas consists mostly of Methane, with smaller amounts of: Ethane, Propane, Propene, Butane, Nitrogen and Carbon Dioxide.
+Natural gas consists mostly of methane, with smaller amounts of ethane, propane, butane, nitrogen and carbon dioxide.

-Pipelines from the wells to the various markets predominantly transport natural gas.
+Pipelines running from wells to the various markets predominantly transport natural gas.

 Methane becomes a liquid at -161 degrees C, and is largely shipped overseas in this form (LNG).